ckb-next/ckb-next/README.md

 ### Preparation

-ckb-next requires Qt5 (Qt 5.6 recommened for OS X), libudev, zlib, gcc, g++, and glibc.
+ckb-next requires Qt5 (Qt 5.8 is recommended), libudev, zlib, gcc, g++, and glibc.

 * Ubuntu: `sudo apt-get install build-essential libudev-dev qt5-default zlib1g-dev libappindicator-dev`
 * Fedora: `sudo dnf install zlib-devel qt5-qtbase-devel libgudev-devel libappindicator-devel systemd-devel gcc-c++`
 * Arch: `sudo pacman -S base-devel qt5-base zlib`
 * Other distros: Look for `qt5` or `libqt5*-devel`

-Note: If you build your own kernels, ckb-next requires the uinput flag to be enabled (CONFIG_INPUT_UINPUT).
+Note: If you build your own kernels, ckb-next requires the `CONFIG_INPUT_UINPUT` flag to be enabled.
 It is located in `Device Drivers -> Input Device Support -> Miscellaneous devices -> User level driver support`.
 If you don't know what this means, you can ignore this.

 ### Installing